analogdevicesinc/genalyzer/doc/working_example.md

 <br/><br/>

 ### Compute FFT
-We begin with the initial steps involved, that is, setting up the configuration parameters, importing data from the json file containing the data, and performing FFT on this data.
+We begin with the initial steps involved, that is, initializing the configuration parameters, importing data from the json file containing the data, and performing FFT on this data.
 Since Genalyzer fundamentally relies of spectral analysis, computing FFT is the first important step.
 Expand the code-snippet below for details.
 <details>
   <summary>Code Snippet</summary>